RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

       - Parties assumed that Codelfa could work 24 hrs/day, 6 days/week.
         - Completion within 130 weeks.
       - Legal advice said that working could not be restricted.
-      - Residents obtained injunctions limiting Codelfa’s daily work hours.
+      - Residents obtained injunctions limiting Codelfa's daily work hours.
       - Codelfa argued that the injunctions frustrated the contract.
-      - ‘The critical issue then is whether the situation resulting from the grant of the injunction is fundamentally different from the situation contemplated by the contract on its true construction in the light of the surrounding circumstances.’
+      - 'The critical issue then is whether the situation resulting from the grant of the injunction is fundamentally different from the situation contemplated by the contract on its true construction in the light of the surrounding circumstances.'
 (360, Mason J (Stephen J agreeing)).
-      - ‘The answer must, I think, be in the affirmative. ...
+      - 'The answer must, I think, be in the affirmative. ...
-      - Performance by means of a two shift operation, necessitated by the grant of the injunctions, was fundamentally different from that contemplated by the contract.’
+      - Performance by means of a two shift operation, necessitated by the grant of the injunctions, was fundamentally different from that contemplated by the contract.'
 (363, Mason J (Stephen J agreeing)).
     - A contract may be frustrated where a party:
       -  Dies
       -  Falls ill/incapacitated